analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 #define INFERENCE_THRESHOLD   		49 		// min probability (0-100) to accept an inference
 ```

-When the average absolute values of samples during the last 128 samples go above a threshold, the beginning of a word is marked.
+When the average absolute values of samples during the last 128 samples go above a threshold, the beginning of an utterance is marked.

 The end of a word is signaled when the **SILENCE_COUNTER_THRESHOLD** back-to-back chunks of samples with an average absolute threshold lower than **THRESHOLD_LOW** are observed.